Ellie068/DSA-RQMH-alg-sort-benchmark-11_20/README.md

-# DSA-RQMH-alg-sort-benchmark-11_20
-Radix, Quick, Merge, Heap sort algorithm benchmarking results for homework of Data Structure &amp; Algorithm course, Nov-20th

 From my Analysis of the Sorting Algorithm Benchmark
 The Quick Sort dominates - 2x faster than Merge/Radix
 Radix vs Merge - Close call, but Radix slightly edges out (on 7 key length)
 Heap Sort - As expected.
 It's the slowest for comparison-based sorting

+[Click Here!](https://ellie068.github.io/DSA-RQMH-alg-sort-benchmark-11_20/ "This Repo's page deployment") to check out the somewhat interactive, friendly UI to see the Benchmark results in Graphs and Charts.
+the 'click me' is just this link: [https://ellie068.github.io/DSA-RQMH-alg-sort-benchmark-11_20/](https://ellie068.github.io/DSA-RQMH-alg-sort-benchmark-11_20/ "https://ellie068.github.io/DSA-RQMH-alg-sort-benchmark-11_20/")

 ### 1 Million Array list with 7 keys max length, and 25 runs.